corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 * **ssl**:
-*(Optional)* SSL Information for connection with the CA part of SMR service.
+*(Optional)* SSL Information for connection with the CA part of SMR Service.

 * **keyStore**: